CluedIn-io/CluedIn.Documentation/docs/020-deployment/howtos/080-configure-dns.md

 1. Download the current cluster configuration file by running the following command:
     `helm get values cluedin-platform -n cluedin -o yaml > Cluster-Current-values.yaml`
-1. Open the file in a text editor by running the following command
+1. Open the file in a text editor of your choice
 1. In the file, find the block of code similar to what is shown below.
 Look for the entry named **dns**.
 It is the configuration that controls the DNS address used by CluedIn.
     ```yaml
     global: